Skip to main content

 Manty

-Steamed dumplings filled with minced lamb or beef, onions, and spices.
-Served with yogurt or sour cream.
-A beloved comfort food across Central Asia.
+Steamed dumplings stuffed with minced lamb or beef, onions, and spices, usually served with yogurt or sour cream.
+People across Central Asia grew up on them.

 Gutap